-Many years ago, I applied for a job with a company who “gets this concept”.
+Many years ago, I applied for a job with a company that “gets this concept”.
 On the application was an unusual question, “What $10.00 gift would make you happy?”
 The question stumped me more than all the other questions!
 It was easy to answer queries about my experience or education.
 But If I can’t answer the $10.00 gift question, who can?
 This company knew that a happy employee is one who knows what makes personal happiness and joy.

-#2 It helps to restore the love language of gift giving.
+#2 It helps to restore the love language of gift-giving.

 Doesn’t writing a Santa Letter encourage selfishness?
 Isn’t wanting a gift selfish?
 Shouldn’t we be teaching our children to be unselfish?
-Shouldn’t the “perfect child” only want: socks, underwear, a Bible, and peace on earth?
+Shouldn’t the “perfect child” only want socks, underwear, a Bible, and peace on earth?

-Unfortunately, our culture has twisted the idea of gift giving and receiving.
+Unfortunately, our culture has twisted the idea of gift-giving and receiving.
 Society has turned it into either an “all about me” idea (Give me what I want) or shuns with fake humility (Oh please, don’t give me anything.)

-Gift giving and receiving is God’s idea.
+Gift-giving and receiving is God’s idea.
 God’s very nature is giving, and He wants you and me to receive the gifts he has designed for us.
 When we practice the same in our family and community.
 The Light of Christmas shines brightly.